joshuasorkin/polyomino-express/README.md

 # Polyomino

-This page tiles a canvas with translations of an exact polyomino, and adds ASCII characters inside each tile.
+Polyomino tiles a canvas with translations of an exact polyomino (see below for definition), and adds ASCII characters inside each tile.
 The intended use is to produce a raster image that can be converted into an SVG for use in a laser cutter, so that the tiles can be made into an alphabet jigsaw puzzle toy.

 An exact polyomino is defined in Beauquier and Nivat's paper:
 [On Translating One Polyomino To Tile the Plane](https://link.springer.com/content/pdf/10.1007/BF02574705.pdf)